-We are passionate about good and award-winning olive oils of South Africa – so passionate that we published this article with information about how consumers get tricked into buying the wrong oils and we also suggest a buyer-guide to help you choose the right olive oils.
-Most of our local oils are far better, better value for the price per litre and better tasting than the cheaply imported gunk.
+We are passionate about olive oil!
+So passionate that we published this article to guide consumers to not get tricked into buying the lies on the labels of the loveless, harmful oils and we also suggest a buyer guide to help you choose the right olive oils.
+Most of our local oils are far better, have better value for the price per litre and are better tasting than the cheaply imported gunk.
 Please read the labels!